Utkarshh0110/passwordManager/README.md

-# Password Manager using Reactjs, Node.js, Express & mysql
+# Password Manager

+### Stores password for all your accounts in encrypted form.

 ### `Technology Stack used`
 1. React